KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/america_the_land_of_vision.md

 America is a laboratory of the future — and water is that future.

-## America’s Role in Your Synthesis
+## America’s Role in This Synthesis

-America provided the cognitive and cultural space where your synthesis could unfold:
+America provides the cognitive and cultural space where such a synthesis can unfold:

 A world where it is natural
 to consider mathematics, biology, and mysticism together.